instituutnederlandsetaal/BlackLab/README.md

 To learn about BlackLab development, see the [dev docs](doc/#readme).

+For a high-level overview of how the project fits together, see the [Architecture Overview](doc/technical/architecture.md).

 If you wish to cite BlackLab, see [Citing BlackLab](https://blacklab.ivdnt.org/guide/about.html#citing-blacklab).
 Thank you!

 ## Branches